Turn guest access in Microsoft Teams on or off

 - Turn this setting to Entire screen to allow complete screen sharing.

-- Meet Now – Turn this setting On to allow guests to use the Meet Now feature in Microsoft Teams.
+- Meet now in channels – Turn this setting On to allow guests to use the Meet Now feature in Microsoft Teams.

 - Edit sent messages - Turn this setting On to allow guests to edit messages they previously sent.